Priya07Mane/RA_hackathon/README.md

-AI-Powered: Manufacturing Data Insights & Dynamic Reports via Natural Language
+**AI-Powered: Manufacturing Data Insights & Dynamic Reports via Natural Language**

-This project was developed as a part of RA_hackathon,by Team Code Crusaders.It enables users to ask database questions in natural language and automatically converts their queries into SQL using an LLM (powered by Ollama and Llama 3).
+This project was developed as a part of Rockwell Automation Hackathon by Team Code Crusaders.
+This project enables users to ask database questions in natural language and automatically converts their queries into SQL using an LLM (powered by Ollama and Llama 3).
 The generated SQL is executed on a MySQL database, and the results are displayed in a user-friendly web interface built with Flask.

-Key Features :
+**Key Features**
 Natural Language Query: Enter plain English questions; the app translates them into accurate SQL queries.

 LLM-powered Translation: Uses Ollama running Llama 3 to interpret questions based on your database schema.